lj-ditrapani/tic-tac-toe/README.md

 - could add reset
     - client: reset button appears on GameOver that POSTs to reset endpoint
     - puts game in reset (1 or 2) state (waiting for other player to accept, or quit)
-    - after other player accepts, puts game in Player1Turn or Player2Turn state
+    - after other player accepts, puts game in Turn state
 - could add quit
     - server: a POST quit endpoint
     - client: Quit button appears in GameOver that POSTs to quit endpoint
     - puts game in Quit (1 or 2) state (waiting for remaining player to acknowledge)
-    - When player acknowledges, puts game in Player1Ready or Player2Ready state;
+    - When player acknowledges, puts game in Ready state;
       allowing another player to connect and play